CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 1.) https://wiki.centos.org/SpecialInterestGroup/AltArch/armhfp

 *Dont be confused I have nothing to do with Centos or Redhat or IBM in any offical capacity.
-Just a nerd with some toys.
+Just a nerd with a great hobby and some toys.